raviX007/Gadget_inventory/README.md

 ### Main Endpoints

 #### Authentication

+##### Note: You need to login in order to get token and add that token in swagger ui to perform operations on Gadgets

 - `POST /api/auth/register` - Register a new user
 - `POST /api/auth/login` - Login and receive JWT token